CNN vs. The Onion - Beta Binomial

 Plotting the Priors

-Returning to your own prediction, replace approx_num_correct and approx_num_wrong with your predictions.
+Returning to your own prior, replace my_alpha and my_beta with the \(\alpha\) and \(\beta\) from your prior distribution.

-Looking at the graph of your prior, which guesser is your prior most similar to: Optimistic, Undecided or Pessimistic?
+Looking at the graph of your prior, which person is your prior most similar to: Optimistic, Undecided or Pessimistic?

 Vocabulary